mutms/moodle-tool_muprog/README.md

 * easy-to-use _Program management_ interface
 * _Program catalogue_ where students may browse available programs and related courses
 * dedicated _My programs profile page_
+* _My programs overview page_ similar to "My programs" page; it offers card, list and details view on a dedicated page accessible directly from the main menu
 * _My programs dashboard block_ for quick access to details
 * allocation based on external database data
 * supervisors may receive copy of notifications sent to subordinates